“Stripe” payments PCF component (Power Apps)

 7. For test integration, you can use the credit card numbers described here.
 You can use card number “4242424242424242” with any future expiry date and any 3-digit CVV code.

-Please feel free to contact andrew@technomancy.com.au for any feedback, support and business enquiries.
+Please feel free to contact andrew@technomancy.com.au for any feedback or business inquiries.

 Leave a Reply